-Some of the most prominent themes in “The Tempest” have been following the usual patterns of allegory and different thematic speculations that was being experimented by Shakespeare, coming as one.
+Some of the most prominent themes in “The Tempest” have been following the usual patterns of allegory and different thematic speculations being experimented with by Shakespeare, coming as one.

 Shakespeare has interwoven the magical and fantasy elements into this plot accommodating several factors that brought the theme to a special place.

-“The Tempest” really comes as unique in its backdrop and much like “A Midsummer Night’s Dream” creates the place for the fantasy to be brought to life along with social and political criticism.
-The element of fantasy pervades various orders in the theme and breaks through the illusory forces bringing an idea of reconciliation in the play.
-There are various motives, order and structures that join together to form some of the most interesting observations brought through this play.
+“The Tempest” really comes as unique in its backdrop and, much like “A Midsummer Night’s Dream,” creates the place for the fantasy to be brought to life along with social and political criticism.
+The element of fantasy pervades various orders in the theme and breaks through the imaginary forces bringing an idea of reconciliation to the play.

-Without the strong presence of the background imagery the play would not have stood with strength.
-In the play Prospero is the central figure who orchestrates much of the on-going processes of the incidents that take place.
-Critic, Ian Ferguson, has explored the various qualities through which Prospero’s character have depicted the course of the play.
+Without the strong presence of the background imagery, the play would not have stood with strength.
+In the play, Prospero is the central figure who orchestrates much of the ongoing processes of the incidents.
+Critic Ian Ferguson has explored the various qualities Prospero’s character has depicted throughout the play.

-Prospero is essentially a ruler but also an artist and a powerful metaphysician, who has not misused his capacities to go beyond what he would believe to be moral.
-Ariel and Caliban have been two of the other characters in the play who have critical roles each to play.
+Prospero is essentially a ruler but also an artist and a powerful metaphysician who has not misused his capacities to go beyond what he would believe to be moral.
+Ariel and Caliban are two of the other characters in the play who have critical roles each to play.

-Calibans have been one of the primitive peoples who originated from the very core of start of human civilization.
-In that essence, Caliban himself depicts the wholeness of the play in many ways.
+Caliban has been one of the primitive peoples who originated from the very core of the start of human civilization.
+In that essence, Caliban depicts the play’s wholeness in many ways.
 Ariel has a unique characterization with elemental symbolism of air and the simple allegory of relating to other creatures belonging to this realm.

 “The Tempest” as a play is very symbolic and related to the diversities of the elements of the atmosphere.

-There is a contrast with Caliban’s lower and earthly dimensions with that of Ariel.
+There is a contrast between Caliban’s lower and earthly dimension and Ariel’s.